 Your competitors may still be pursuing your customers, so building loyalty is essential.

 Churn can be costly.
 What types of information and services do your existing customers need?
-Your content at this stage should be:
+Your customer journey content at this stage should be:

 - Ongoing educational and trend information

 - Exclusive invitations to events and opportunities